muddery/muddery/README.md

 # Intro
 Muddery is an online text game (like MUD) framework in Python.
-It bases on Evennia (https://github.com/evennia/evennia) which is a MUD/MU* creation system.
-Muddery is licensed under 3-clause BSD license.
+It is licensed under 3-clause BSD license.
+Muddery bases on Evennia (https://github.com/evennia/evennia) which is a MUD/MU* creation system.
+It is developed from Evennia's game template.

 Our website is http://www.muddery.org.